Eduardo06sp/chess-cli/README.md

 This project was a significant undertaking as there are so many different components to the game.
 The goal was to keep methods and classes as modular as I could and take into account various edge-cases.
 Testing with RSpec was of vital importance, and minimizing bloated code was key to hunting down errors in the game.

+Another significant challenge was using a git topic branch workflow.
+Creating branches when trying new features out helped me learn a lot about rebasing and merging branches.
+There were a lot of unique errors encountered in git, which helped me explore git features such as amending commits and solving merge conflicts with my built-in text editor (VIM).

 To learn more about playing Chess, [click here for a guide.](https://www.chess.com/learn-how-to-play-chess)

 ## Installing / Getting Started